ramereth/presentation-osuosl-openstack/source/index.rst

 .. revealjs:: Test Kitchen

+  .. raw:: html

-  * An integration tool for developing and testing infrastructure code and software on isolated target platforms
+    <blockquote>"An integration tool for developing and testing infrastructure
+    code and software on isolated target platforms"</blockquote>

+.. revealjs:: Test Kitchen

   * Primarily used with Chef, but can also be used with Puppet, Ansible, etc
   * Uses Vagrant by default, but we use it with OpenStack
   * ServerSpec for integration testing